godmodegalactus/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 PRAW fees on all liquidity transactions, consume events, settle pnl, all user signed transactions.
 Rebate on transaction signed by owner or delegate, successful liquidations, settlements, consume events.

+#### Mango concrete example

+During volatile market conditions, the number of transactions sent to the cluster increases because of liquidations and arbitrage opportunities.
+During these volatile market conditions, it is in Dapp's best interest to incentivize successful liquidations, so that dapp can protect its insurance funds and avoid socializing loss.
+Currently, liquidators earn a flat fee on successful liquidations.
+When prioritization fees or any other congestion mechanisms come into the picture, incentives for successful liquidations reduce as fees earned from liquidations will pay for prioritization fees.
+This can also make liquidators lose money if prioritization fees are too high.
+So mango can pay part or total prioritization fees on successful liquidations by the fees collected from other usage like arbitrage.
+This can only be done if we can charge write-lock take even if the mango program was never CPIed into.